Effective August 17, 2021

 - Aggregate and De-Identified Information.
 We may share aggregate or de-identified information about users with other parties for marketing, advertising, research or similar purposes.

-Security of My Personal Information
+Security of Your Personal Information

-We have implemented reasonable measures to protect the information we collect from loss, misuse, and unauthorized access, disclosure, alteration, deletion and destruction.
+We have implemented reasonable measures to protect the information we collect from loss, misuse, and unauthorized access, disclosure, alteration, deletion, and destruction.
 Please be aware that despite our efforts, no data security measures can guarantee security.
-You should take steps to protect against unauthorized access to your password, mobile device and computer by, among other things, signing off after using a shared computer, choosing a robust password that nobody else knows or can easily guess and keeping your log-in and password private.
-We are not responsible for any lost, stolen or compromised passwords or for any activity on your account via unauthorized password activity.
+You should take steps to protect against unauthorized access to your password, mobile device, and computer by, among other things, signing off after using a shared computer, choosing a robust password that nobody else knows or can easily guess, and keeping your log-in and password private.
+We are not responsible for any lost, stolen, or compromised passwords or for any activity on your account via unauthorized password activity.

 The Legal Bases for Using Your Personal Information.
 We collect your information as a data controller when we have a legal basis to do so.
 The following legal bases pertain to our collection of information:

-- Right to access, correct, and delete your personal information: You have the right to request access to the personal information that we hold about you and: (a) the source of your personal information; (b) the purposes, legal basis and methods of processing; (c) the data controller’s identity; and (d) the entities or categories of entities to whom your personal information may be transferred.
+- Right to access, correct, and delete your personal information: You have the right to request access to the personal information that we hold about you and: (a) the source of your personal information; (b) the purposes, legal basis, and methods of processing; (c) the data controller’s identity; and (d) the entities or categories of entities to whom your personal information may be transferred.

 - You also have the right to request that we delete your information.